-Telephone interview with Professor Avram Hershko after the announcement of the 2004 Nobel Prize in Chemistry, October 6, 2004.
+Transcript of the telephone interview with Professor Avram Hershko after the announcement of the 2004 Nobel Prize in Chemistry, 6 October 2004.
 Interviewer was Joanna Rose, science writer.

 – Hello Avram.
 Congratulations to the prize.
 My name is Joanna Rose and I call from the Nobelprize.org, which is the official website of The Nobel Foundation.

 – How does it feel now?

 – Oh, I am very happy.
 Very happy for my family, for my institution, my country, and for myself also.
 I think this is a very … as you know it is a very good recognition.
 I’m also very happy, I should add that … that Irwin Rose was included, because I got many prizes before, but he was never included.
 And he did make a very important contribution to the discovery.
 So I am glad that justice was made.
 I really think that justice was made at this time.

 – No. I was out on a picnic with four granddaughters.
 It is a holiday today in Israel.
 We call it a day of … a kids’ day.
 So I invited four grandchildren, and we went out for a picnic, and to a swimming pool in a kibbutz, and there I heard it from … somebody heard it on the radio.

 – But it was good.
 It was very exciting.

 – Yeah.
 What was your first reaction when you heard it from the radio?

 – Well, I thought … I was very happy.
 My first reaction was I am very happy for Ernie Rose.
 And, also happy for myself, of course.
 And for Ciechanover.